ISISComputingGroup/ibex_system_tests/PULL_REQUEST_TEMPLATE.md

 - [ ] Do they test a minimal set of functionality and leave the gui as close as possible to its original state?
 - [ ] Does the name of the tests reflect what is actually being tested?
 - [ ] Has the [manual system tests spreadsheet](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Manual-system-tests) been updated to have entries equivalent to the system tests affected?
+    - For example, remove manual tests that are covered by automated tests

 ### Functional Tests